Session Abstracts - Tuesday May 17th

 From Cultural Literacy to Cultural Criticism

-This presentation seeks to expand the notion of literacy to include different forms of literacies such as cultural, media, political and digital literacies that are fundamental to the understanding and practice of citizenship and civic engagement.
-The move to include 'cultural literacy' as a specific form of literacy to be taught and shared with our students is to develop a more expansive and critical meaning of culture and literacy education which allows us to analyze and articulate the complex relationships between race, gender, class, sexual orientation, and age.
+This presentation seeks to expand the notion of literacy to include different forms of literacies such as cultural, media, political, and digital that are fundamental to the understanding and practice of citizenship and civic engagement.
+In order to include cultural literacy as a specific form of literacy, educators must develop a more expansive and critical meaning of culture and literacy education, and then teach and share it with our students.
+This will allow us to analyze and articulate the complex relationships between race, gender, class, sexual orientation, and age.

 Reconsidering Our Role: Writing Center Scholarship at the Intersection of Gender and Leadership